villekf/OMEGA-doc/docs/source/corrections.rst

 ----------------------

 This is PET and SPECT only feature.
 Adjust the state of the correction with ``options.attenuation_correction``.
 The attenuation data HAS to be input by the user.
 Two different attenuation data are accepted: images and sinograms.
 This means that the correction can be applied either by using attenuation images or by using attenuation sinograms.
-Note that for the attenuation images, the images HAVE to be scaled to the corresponding energy!
+Note that for both cases, the images/sinograms HAVE to be scaled to the corresponding energy!
 The default is attenuation images, but this can be adjusted with ``options.CT_attenuation``, where ``false`` uses sinograms.
 Input the, preferable full, path of the attenuation data into ``options.attenuation_datafile`` OR input the attenuation data itself into ``options.vaimennus``.
 If your attenuation data is oriented different to the reconstruction, you can rotate the attenuation image with ``options.rotateAttImage``, where the image is rotated as N * 90 degrees, where N = ``options.rotateAttImage``.
 Similarly, you can also flip the transaxial and/or